xinux-org/monitor/readme.md

 This is Uzbek Xinux community (nix users mostly) member's effort on creating a repository to gather more information about nixpkgs's branches and visualise it graphically in web.

 > [!NOTE]
 > This repository is actually renovated version of [Graham's nix-channel-monitor](https://github.com/grahamc/nix-channel-monitor).
 He deserves most of the credits for this work.
+We just decided to revive his efforts for the community.

 ## Thanks